Best holiday rental deals in Rotterdam

 The price graph will give you the nightly price average for the upcoming months.
 Rotterdam is most expensive in July (27/07 - 03/08), when prices are on average £144 a night.
 Holiday letting prices go down to £95 per night in November (23/11 - 30/11).

 Holiday Home Availability Information in Rotterdam

 Check out the graph above to find out how many holiday rentals are available in Rotterdam (in %).
-It is harder to find an accommodation during a week of October (05/10 - 12/10), as 48% of the rentals are booked.
-The week with the most available accommodations is in January (05/01 - 12/01), with 88 of the vacation rentals available.
+It is harder to find accommodation during the week of January (11/01 - 18/01), as 60% of the rentals are booked.
+The week with the most available holiday lettings is in April (27/04 - 04/05), with 85 of the vacation rentals available.

-Find the Rotterdam climate diagram.
-In July maximum temperatures go higher than 22°.
-On the contrary, the coolest month is February.
-The rainiest month is July while the driest month is March.
+Here is our climate diagram for Rotterdam.
+In July, maximum temperatures climb above 22°.
+In contrast, the coolest month is February.
+The rainiest month is July, while the driest month is March.

 Rotterdam's swish holiday lettings are your key to this happening city

 The port city of Rotterdam offers a hip vibe, where art and off-the-wall architecture dominate.
 Buzzy bars and restaurants are yours to discover, while daytime reveals museums and galleries to capture every angle of your imagination.
 Easily accessible by air or on the Eurostar, Rotterdam’s modern, attractive high-rise holiday apartment lettings are the ideal destination for a trendy weekend getaway or culture-filled family holiday.

 The international cuisine scene